Ihtheram/CS_Study_Docs/DevOps/DevOps Interview Questions.md

 AWS services are billed based on a pay-as-you-go model, where customers only pay for the resources they use.
 The pricing for each service varies and is based on factors such as the type and size of the resource, the region where it is deployed, and the duration of usage.

-AWS offers various pricing models, including on-demand pricing, reserved instances, and spot instances.
-On-demand pricing allows customers to pay for resources by the hour or by the second with no long-term commitments.
-Reserved instances provide a significant discount for customers who commit to using specific resources for a longer duration.
-Spot instances allow customers to bid on unused EC2 instances, offering potential cost savings.
+AWS offers various pricing models, including
+   - On-demand pricing allows customers to pay for resources by the hour or by the second with no long-term commitments.
+   - Reserved instances provide a significant discount for customers who commit to using specific resources for a longer duration.
+   - Spot instances allow customers to bid on unused EC2 instances, offering potential cost savings.

 ### Different ways to interact with AWS services?

 There are several ways to interact with AWS services:

-1. AWS Management Console: The AWS Management Console is a web-based interface that allows users to manage and configure AWS services through a graphical user interface (GUI).
-It provides a user-friendly way to access and control AWS resources without the need for programming.
+1. AWS Management Console: The AWS Management Console is a web-based interface that allows users to manage and configure AWS services through a graphical user interface (GUI) and access and control AWS resources without the need for programming.

 2. AWS Command Line Interface (CLI): The AWS CLI is a command-line tool that allows users to interact with AWS services using commands in a terminal or command prompt.
 It provides a powerful and scriptable interface for automating tasks and managing resources.

-3. AWS Software Development Kits (SDKs): AWS SDKs are available for various programming languages, including Java, Python, .NET, and more.
-They provide libraries and APIs that developers can use to integrate AWS services into their applications and manage resources programmatically.
+3. AWS Software Development Kits (SDKs): AWS SDKs provide libraries and APIs for various programming languages, including Java, Python, .NET, and more, which developers can use to integrate AWS services into their applications and manage resources programmatically.

-4. AWS CloudFormation: AWS CloudFormation is a service that allows users to define and provision AWS infrastructure as code.
-It uses templates written in JSON or YAML to describe the desired resources and their configurations.
-CloudFormation automates the provisioning and management of resources, making it easy to create and manage complex AWS environments.

-5. AWS Application Programming Interfaces (APIs): AWS provides a comprehensive set of APIs that developers can use to interact with AWS services programmatically.
-These APIs allow users to create, configure, and manage resources, as well as perform various operations and retrieve information from AWS services.

-These are just a few examples of the different ways to interact with AWS services.
-The choice of method depends on the specific requirements and preferences of the user or organization.

 ## EC2

 ### What are the configuration options for EC2?

-When configuring an EC2 instance, you have several options to consider:
+When configuring an EC2 instance, we have several options to consider:

-1. **Instance Type**: Choose the appropriate instance type based on your workload requirements, such as CPU, memory, storage, and networking capacity.
+1. **Instance Type**: Choosing the appropriate instance type based on the workload requirements, such as CPU, memory, storage, and networking capacity.

-2. **AMI**: Select an Amazon Machine Image (AMI) that contains the desired operating system and software configurations for your instance.
+2. **AMI**: Choosing an Amazon Machine Image (AMI) that contains the desired operating system and software configurations for our instance.

-3. **Storage**: Determine the storage options for your instance, including the root volume and any additional volumes or EBS (Elastic Block Store) volumes.
+3. **Storage**: Determining the storage options for our instance, including the root volume and any additional volumes or EBS (Elastic Block Store) volumes.

-4. **Networking**: Configure the networking settings for your instance, including VPC (Virtual Private Cloud) settings, security groups, and IP addressing.
+4. **Networking**: Configuring the networking settings for our instance, including VPC (Virtual Private Cloud) settings, security groups, and IP addressing.

-5. **Security**: Set up security measures for your instance, such as SSH key pairs, security groups, and IAM (Identity and Access Management) roles.
+5. **Security**: Setting up security measures for our instance, such as SSH key pairs, security groups, and IAM (Identity and Access Management) roles.

 ### What are the different EC2 instance sizes/types?